 The easiest way to get into Vietnam for your 2-week trip is by flying into Noi Bai International Airport.
 This is a major airport with incoming flights from all over the world, so you shouldn’t have any trouble managing your flight schedule.

 Once in Hanoi download the Grab app to request private drivers around the city.
 Grab works just like Uber, and is very safe and reliable.
 Choose to import a credit card onto the app or pay in person after your ride.

-What to do in Hanoi:
+Things to do in Hanoi with kids: